 - 1. Attendance at a postsecondary educational institution, albeit a continuous and long-term experience, does not establish in-state status.
 Therefore, a student neither gains nor loses in-state status solely by attendance. - 2.
 Students attending an Oklahoma college or university may perform many objective acts, some of which are required by law (i.e. payment of taxes), and all of which are customarily done by some out-of-state students who do not intend to remain in Oklahoma after graduation, but are situational and necessary and/or voluntary (i.e. registering to vote, obtaining a driver's license).
 These acts and/or declarations alone are insufficient evidence of intent to remain in Oklahoma beyond the college experience. - 3.
 An out-of-state student attending an Oklahoma college or university on more than a half-time basis is presumed to be in the state primarily for educational purposes. - 4.
 An individual is not deemed to have acquired in-state status until he or she has been in the state for at least a year primarily as a permanent resident and not primarily as a student and has established domicile.
 Likewise, an individual classified as in-state shall not be reclassified as out-of-state until 12 months after leaving Oklahoma to live in another state. - 5.
-Unless residency has been established in another state, an individual who resided in Oklahoma at the time of graduation from an Oklahoma high school and who has resided in the state with a parent or legal guardian for two years prior to graduation from high school, will be eligible for in-state status as allowed by this policy. - 6.
-Each spouse in a family shall establish his or her own status on a separate basis.
+Unless residency has been established in another state, an individual who resided in Oklahoma at the time of graduation from an Oklahoma high school and who has resided in the state with a parent or legal guardian for two years prior to graduation from high school, will be eligible for in-state status as allowed by this policy. - Each spouse in a family shall establish his or her own status on a separate basis.
 Exceptions include the following: when an out-of-state status individual marries a person with in-state status, the out-of-state individual may be considered in-state after documentation of the marriage and proof of domicile are satisfied without the 12-month domiciliary waiting period, and as provided in this policy. - 7.
 Initial classification as out-of-state shall not prejudice the right of a person to be reclassified thereafter for following semesters or terms of enrollment as in-state provided that he or she establish domicile as defined in this policy.
-Institutions must establish procedures for students to appeal out-of-state status classification.
+Institutions must establish procedures for students to appeal out-ofstate status classification.

-- 8. Institutions may, but are not required, to waive out-of-state tuition (also known as Nonresident Tuition Waiver) in accordance with current State Regents' Tuition and Fees policy that allows any institution in the State System to waive a portion of the out-of-state tuition which amount shall not exceed the difference between out-of-state tuition and the amount paid by in-state students. - 9.
+- 8. Institutions may, but are not required, to waive out-of-state tuition (also known as Nonresident Tuition Waiver) in accordance with current State Regents' Tuition and Fees policy that allows any institution in the State System to waive a portion of the out-of-state tuition which amount shall not exceed the difference between out-of-state tuition and the amount paid by in-state students.
+In compliance with federal regulation, out-of-state waivers are available to citizens of the Federated States of Micronesia, the Republic of the Marshall Islands, and the Republic of Palau. - 9.
 When a student transfers from one institution to another, the institution to which the student transfers is not bound by the in-state/out-of-state classification previously determined and may request documentation to verify the student's in-state/out-of-state status.